wp-plugins/contact-form-maker/readme.txt

 -	Time contact form field
 -	Country list contact form field
 -	Recapthca contact form field
-*  Pagebreak of the Form Maker: This can be used to break the contact form into distinct pages.
+*  Pagebreak of the Contact Form Maker: This can be used to break the contact form into distinct pages.
-*  Section Break of the Form Maker: This option allows adding a section break to the contact form page.
+*  Section Break of the Contact Form Maker: This option allows adding a section break to the contact form page.
-*  For each contact form certain types of statistical data are available in the Form Maker:
+*  For each contact form certain types of statistical data are available in the Contact Form Maker:
-*  Entries of a contact form: The number of submitted forms in the Form Maker.
+*  Entries of a contact form: The number of submitted contact forms in the Contact Form Maker.
 *  Views of a contact form: The number of times the contact form has been viewed.
-*  Conversion Rate of a contact form: The percentage of submitted forms to the overall number of views.
+*  Conversion Rate of a contact form: The percentage of submitted contact forms to the overall number of views.

 ==Contact Form Maker Step by step guide==